lijingzhu1/ETT-CKGE/README.md

-# FEMME
+# ETT-CKGE

-The codes and datasets for "FEMME: Fast, Effective, and Memory-Efficient Continual Knowledge Graph Embedding"
+The codes and datasets for "ETT-CKGE: Efficient Task-driven Tokens for Continual Knowledge Graph Embedding"

 ## Folder Structure